wconrad/wconrad.github.io/_posts/2014-06-13-hard-to-unit-test.markdown

 end
 {% endhighlight %}

-There isn't a thing wrong with this code that I can see, and yet it'd be a chore to test.
-It interacts with four different objects, calling six different methods:
+There isn't a thing wrong with #write that I can see, and yet it'd be a chore to test.
+It interacts with three different objects, calling five different methods:

 * `edit_descriptors.error_if_disagrees_with_io_list`
 * `edit_descriptors.write_record`
-* `edit_descriptors.to_s`
 * `unit.new_formatted_record`
 * `unit.write_formatted`
 * `io_list_iterator.end?`

 The test will spend much effort creating objects (or doubles) to interact with the test subject.
-If the test uses real objects, it will take much effort to set them up.
-If it uses doubles, it will be a source of friction, fantastically brittle, with an intimate awareness of internals that are certain to change.
+If the test uses real objects, they have to be created, and that's not trivial.
+If it uses doubles, it will be a source of friction, fantastically brittle, having an intimate awareness of internals that are certain to change.

 It feels like defeat to not be able to write a reasonable unit test for this reasonable code.
 I think that feeling is wrong, though.
-It's not as important that there's a unit test for a piece of code as it is that it has test coverage.
+It's not as important that there's a unit test for a piece of code as it is that is a test _somewhere_.

 So, I think I'm going to let the integration tests cover this one.
 It's not that bad: A great deal of [basic101][1] is covered through